finos/perspective/docs/md/concepts.md

 To `remove` rows on an indexed `Table`, provide the `Table`'s `remove` method with an array of primary key values indicating which rows should be removed.

-### Delete
+### `delete()`

-Because Perspective's runtime is composed of different languages (due to the C++ engine), it is important to clean up resources that might have been created in C++ and cannot be reached by garbage collectors in the binding language (Javascript, Python etc.).
+Due to Perspective's runtime composition, it is important to clean up resources that might have been created by the engine in C++ but cannot be reached by the binding language's garbage collector (Javascript, Python etc.)

 The `Table`'s `delete` method guarantees the cleanup of all resources associated with a `Table`, which is _especially important_ in Javascript, as the JS garbage